-The primary value enhancement initiatives undertaken in 2021 focused on two objectives:
+The primary value enhancement initiatives initiated in 2021 and which continue focus on two objectives:

-- 1) fundamental asset analysis and study, in preparation for near-term detailed feasibility work; and - 2) direct and prospective stakeholder and regulatory engagement several directions).
+- 1) fundamental asset analysis and study, in preparation for near-term detailed feasibility work; and - 2) direct and prospective stakeholder and regulatory engagement

+As announced on December 7, 2021 the Company commenced a comprehensive infill drilling program to further define and increase the confidence level of the mineral resource within the Plymouth Deposit (currently open in several directions).
 In February 2022, based on positive observations this program was expanded to include additional holes at the Plymouth Deposit.
-As well, an initial exploration program specifically to test the historical geological assumptions made and potential regarding the adjacent North and South Hartford properties was approved and will be initiated in 2022.
-All drilling activities at the Plymouth Deposit were completed in April 2022, with detailed testing and analysis work continue throughout Q2 2022.
+All drilling activities at the Plymouth Deposit were completed in April 2022, with detailed testing and analysis work continuing throughout Q2 2022.
+As well, an initial exploration program specifically to test the historical geological assumptions made and potential regarding the adjacent North and South Hartford properties was initiated and completed in July 2022, with results currently pending.